Cheriton Road: Cricket history

 After the war the ground was used regularly by Kent between 1949 and 1991, with a county cricket week being re-established in 1961.
 The county played a total of 85 first-class matches on the ground and, from 1969, played 23 limited overs matches on the ground.
 The final cricket week took place in 1991, with a final Kent First XI match taking place in 1995 against Cambridge University.
 The county has continued to the use the ground for Second XI matches, most recently Twenty20 competition matches.
 Kent Cricket Board used the ground for the last List A fixture on the ground in the 2002 Cheltenham & Gloucester Trophy.

 The ground, which has been described as a "charming ground set beneath the Down", continues to be used by Folkestone Cricket Club in the Kent Cricket League.

 Records on the ground

-A total of 118 first-class matches have been held on the ground, 85 featuring Kent as the home side.
-Another 24 List A fixtures have been played, 23 featuring Kent as the home side and one the Kent Cricket Board.
+A total of 118 first-class matches have been held on the ground, 85 featuring Kent as the home team.
+Another 24 List A fixtures have been played, 23 featuring Kent as the home team and one the Kent Cricket Board.